-- At least one borrower must have been on title to the subject property for at least 6 months prior to the disbursement date of the new loan, unless one of the following exceptions apply: - Borrower acquired the property through an inheritance or was legally awarded the property (divorce, separation, or dissolution of a domestic partnership). - Delayed Financing requirements are met. - If the property was owned prior to closing by a limited liability corporation (LLC) that is majority-owned or controlled by the borrower(s), the time the LLC held it may be counted towards meeting the borrower's six-month ownership requirement.
-To close the refinance transaction, ownership must be transferred out of the LLC and into the name of the individual borrower(s). - 12 months of seasoning required from the closing date of the previous transaction to the closing date of the subject transaction. - If the property is owned free-and-clear, the loan may be eligible for Delayed Financing. - Funds required to pay off unseasoned second liens (closed-end <12 months, HELOC <12 months, or draws more than \$2,000 in the past 12 months) must be considered in the total of cash-out proceeds.
-Cash in hand plus the amount to pay off the 2nd lien cannot exceed the maximum cash-out proceeds allowed. - If the borrower is paying off a loan from a pledged asset/retirement account loan, secured loan, unsecured family loan or replenishing business funds used to purchase the property: - o Cash out limitation is waived if the previous transaction was a purchase. - The 6-month seasoning requirement is waived. - Funds used to purchase the subject property must be documented and sourced. - Closing Disclosure for the purchase transaction must reflect payoff or pay down of pledged asset/retirement account loan, secured loan, unsecured family loan, or business asset account. - If cash-out proceeds exceed the payoff of loans, excess cash must meet cash-out limitations. - The purchase of the subject property must have been an arm's length transaction. - Investment properties are ineligible.

-Properties listed for sale must be off-market at least 6 months prior to application date.
+- At least one borrower must have been on title to the subject property for at least 6 months prior to the disbursement date of the new loan, unless one of the following exceptions apply: - Borrower acquired the property through an inheritance or was legally awarded the property (divorce, separation, or dissolution of a domestic partnership). - Delayed Financing requirements are met. - o If the property was owned prior to closing by a limited liability corporation (LLC) that is majority-owned or controlled by the borrower(s), the time it was held by the LLC may be counted towards meeting the borrower's six-month ownership requirement.
+To close the refinance transaction, ownership must be transferred out of the LLC and into the name of the individual borrower(s). - 12 months seasoning required from the closing date of the previous transaction to the closing date of the subject transaction. - If the property is owned free-and-clear, the loan may be eligible for Delayed Financing. - If the borrower is paying off a loan from a pledged asset/retirement account loan, secured loan, unsecured family loan or replenishing business funds used to purchase the property: - Cash out limitation is waived if the previous transaction was a purchase. - o 6-month seasoning requirement is waived. - Funds used to purchase the subject property must be documented and sourced. - Closing Disclosure for the purchase transaction must reflect payoff or pay down of pledged asset/retirement account loan, secured loan, unsecured family loan or business asset account. - If cash out proceeds exceed payoff of loans, excess cash must meet cash out limitations. - The purchase of the subject property must have been an arm's length transaction. - Investment properties are ineligible. - Properties listed for sale must be off market at least 6 months prior to application date.

 Texas 50(a)(6) and Eligible Products: 30-year fixed rate only. (f)(2) Transactions Maximum LTV/CLTV: the lesser of 80% or program maximum.
-Eligible Property Types: 1-unit principal residence designated as the borrower's homestead under Texas law, attached or detached unit.
+Eligible Property Types: o 1-unit principal residence designated as the borrower's homestead under Texas law, attached or detached unit.
 Condominium.
 Planned Unit Development.
 Delayed Financing Delayed financing transactions in which the borrower purchased the subject property for cash within 6 months from the date of the application are eligible for purchase by Windsor Mortgage.
-Requirements: Delayed financing transactions are underwritten and priced as rate and term refinances and are not subject to cash-out refinance program limitations.
+Requirements: Delayed financing transactions are underwritten and priced as rate and term refinances and are not subject to cash out refinance program limitations.
 Incidental cash back limits apply for cash more than the original purchase price or appraised value (whichever is less).
 The original purchase transaction must be documented by a Closing Disclosure confirming that no mortgage financing was used to obtain the subject property.
 Properties located in the state of Texas must follow Texas Constitution requirements for equity refinance transactions.
 Property must have been purchased using the borrower's own funds.
-If funds to purchase the property came from the borrower's selfemployed business, see the Business Funds section for additional requirements.
-Settlement Statement/Closing Disclosure from the original purchase and documentation to show the down payment and closing costs used for the purchase were from the borrower's own funds (no borrowed, gift, or shared funds).
+If funds to purchase property came from the borrower's self-employed business, see Business Funds section for additional requirements.
+Settlement Statement/Closing Disclosure from the original purchase and documentation to show the down payment and closing costs used for the purchase were from the borrower's own funds (no borrowed, gift or shared funds).